 Now let's show you how to copy DVDs to a hard drive with Disk Utility on Macs.
-First, make sure the hard drive on your Mac has at least 4GB to store a DVD copy, as Disk Utility can only copy DVD to ISO Image, which is quite large in size.
+First, make sure the hard drive on your Mac has at least 4GB, as Disk Utility can only copy DVD to Mac's hard drive in ISO Image, which is quite large in size.

 Step 1.
 Insert the target DVD into your Mac's built-in DVD-ROM drive or an external one.

 Step 2.
 Launch Disk Utility.
 Where is Disk Utility?
-Simply open a Finder window, click on Applications in the left window, scroll down, and click on the Utilities folde.
+Open a Finder window, click on Applications in the left window, scroll down, and click on the Utilities folder.
 Then you'll find Disk Utility.

 Step 3.
-Click your DVD, which should appear in the left panel of Disk Utility.
+The name of your DVD drive will appear in the left panel of Disk Utility.
+Click on it.

 Step 4.
-Click the File menu, select New Image, and choose Image from the "DVD name".
+Click the File button on the top menu bar, select New Image, and choose Image from the "DVD name".

 Step 5.
 From the pop-up window, you should specify the file name, save path (choose a folder on your hard drive), format (which you should choose DVD/CD master), and encryption (which you should set to None).
 Then click Save.
 Now Disk Utility will start creating an image file from your DVD.
 Once done, you'll see a confirmation message.
 The resulting image file will end with .CDR file extension.